cityjson/cityjson-qgis-plugin/README.md

 # CityJSON Loader for QGIS 3

-This is a Python plugin for QGIS 3 which adds support for [CityJSON](http://www.cityjson.org) datasets.
+This is a Python plugin for QGIS 3 which adds support for loading [CityJSON](http://www.cityjson.org) datasets in QGIS.

 ## Installation

-"Stable" releases are available through the official QGIS plugins repository (although the plugin is still experimental).
+"Stable" releases are available through the official QGIS plugins repository.

 * In QGIS 3 select `Plugins`->`Manage and Install Plugins...`
-* In the `Settings` panel enable the `Show also experimental plugins`.
 * In the `All` panel select the `CityJSON Loader` plugin from the list.

 ## Use